riyaz12765/100-Days-challenge/Day#1- Introduction to Log Analysis (1).md

 - Windows Logs: Submit a screenshot of the log generated on the Windows machine.

 ### Output of Task1
-* am just learn in this task how to simulate attack to victim windows and how to analyze those logs on windows ( event viewer )
+* am just learn in this task how to execute basic powershell command and how to analyze as a soc analyst those logs on windows ( event viewer )

 ![Screenshot 2025-04-09 171006](https://github.com/user-attachments/assets/1865f3a6-3d45-4c1d-b992-4ce2030acf96)